2b-t/seeed-xiao-esp32s3-cam-microros/ReadMe.md

 $ pip3 install empy==3.3.4
 ```

-After this the compilation just worked fine.
+After cleaning micro-ROS with `$ idf.py clean-microros` the compilation just worked fine.

+Another problem that I ran into was that the image publisher was not publishing successfully.
+In my case this seems to have been the case due to a bad network connection.
+When creating a local hotspot from my computer everything just worked fine.